-When this happens, I often cancel my stop loss order, and then make a note that I need to be at my computer on Sunday at 6 pm EST to re-establish it.
+When this happens, I often cancel my stop loss order, and then make a note that I need to be at my computer on Sunday at 6 pm EST to re-establish it (once spreads start to narrow again).
 I often cancel all stop losses on open positions (if I have decided it is prudent to hold them) and then re-establish them the following week once the spread starts to narrow again.

 This is to avoid getting stopped out by the widening spread.
 Come Sunday though, I need to re-establish my stop loss, and if the price has moved through it, I get out (I wait till the spread narrows back to normal).
 I tried to squeeze more profit out of the trade, and it didn’t work so I get out and don’t give it a second thought.

-This takes a lot of discipline.
-I am still going to get out if the price moves through my stop loss, but I am avoiding getting stopped out just because of the temporarily widened spread.
+This takes discipline.
+I’m still going to get out if the price moves through my stop loss, but I’m avoiding getting stopped out just because of the temporarily widened spread.